StoyanKirilov/Memristor-Modeling/README.md

 # Memristor-Modeling
 # Memristor Modeling in GNU Octave
-Here is presented a memristor library containing basic and commonly used standard memristor models and several modified by Prof. DSc.
+Dear Readers, here is presented a memristor library containing basic and commonly used standard memristor models and several modified by Prof. DSc.
 V. Mladenov and Assist.
 Prof. Dr. S. Kirilov memristor models.
+Some examples with educational applications are also proposed.
 The offered models are suitable for simulations of single memristors and simple memristor-based circuits in GNU Octave in the domain.
 The models could be analyzed and their parameters could be altered by the users, according to different memristor nanostructures.
 GNU Octave is a user-friendly and free software for simulations and mathematical analyses.
 In near future the suggested memristor library will be enriched by other and new models.
 # General information